surveysolutions/docs/content/faq/server-not-working.md

-The following tools may be helpful in determining whether it is indeed a problem with the server or with a specific user's device trying to access that server (*These are the third-party tools and we neither produce, nor provide any training or support related to these tools.* ):
+The following tools may be helpful in determining whether it is indeed a problem with the server or with a specific user's device trying to access that server (*These are the third-party tools and we neither produce them, nor provide any training or support related to these tools*):

 - <http://downforeveryoneorjustme.com/demo.mysurvey.solutions>
 - <https://www.site24x7.com/check-website-availability.html>